-There is no mandatory employer contribution to the optional defined contribution plans, and teachers who choose to participate cannot then opt out of also participating in the mandatory defined benefit plan.
-The mandatory employee contribution rate to the defined benefit plan is 7.25 percent, which is reasonable.
-The current employer contribution rate of 11.30 percent is too high, in light of the fact that local districts must also contribute 6.2 percent to Social Security.
-A lower employer contribution would allow districts to spend funds on more immediate means to retain talented teachers, particularly because nonvested teachers will not receive any employer contribution.
+The mandatory employee contribution rate to the defined benefit plan is 7.9 percent, which is reasonable.
+The current combined district and state contribution rate is 10.9 percent.
+This rate is too high, in light of the fact that local districts must also contribute 6.2 percent to Social Security.

 Vesting is a key component of defined benefit plans because it guarantees a teacher's eligibility to receive lifetime monthly benefit payments and be fully entitled to all other additional benefits.
 When vested teachers stop working in a particular system, they may leave their funds in the system and later receive benefits when they reach the defined retirement age, or they may withdraw some or all of the funds according to the plan's guidelines.
 Nonvested teachers may only withdraw funds; they may not receive retirement benefits.
-Mississippi's defined benefit plan does not vest until year eight for new teachers; for teachers hired prior to July 1, 2007, vesting occurs at year four.
+New Mexico's defined benefit plan does not vest until year five.

-Teacher who withdraw their funds when they stop teaching in Mississippi only receive their contributions plus interest.
+Teacher who withdraw their funds when they stop teaching in New Mexico only receive their contributions plus interest.
 This means that teachers who withdraw their funds accrue no benefits beyond what they might have earned had they simply put their contributions in basic savings accounts.
 Further, teachers who remain in the field of education but enter another pension plan (such as in another state) will find it difficult to purchase the time equivalent to their prior employment in the new system because they are not entitled to any employer contribution.

 The ability to purchase time is important because defined benefit plans' retirement eligibility and benefit payments are often tied to the number of years a teacher has worked.
-Mississippi's plan only allows teachers to purchase up to five years for prior out-ofstate teaching experience.
-The state's plan also does not provide for the purchase of approved leaves of absence.
-Not only are these provisions a severe disadvantage to teachers who move to Mississippi with more than five years of teaching experience, but they are also a tremendous disadvantage to any teacher who needs to take a leave for maternity or paternity care (common for teachers at the beginning of their careers), or other personal reasons.
+New Mexico's plan allows teachers to purchase up to five years of service credit combined for all categories.
+The state's plan also permits teachers to purchase time for prior out-of-state public teaching and in-state private school teaching experience.
+However, the plan does not include a provision that allows teachers to purchase time for approved leaves of absence, which is a tremendous disadvantage to any teacher who needs to take a leave for paternity or maternity care (common for teachers at the beginning of their careers), or other personal reasons.
+The overall limit of five years is also a disadvantage to anyone who moves to New Mexico with more than five years of experience.